aws/serverless-application-model/docs/safe_lambda_deployments.rst

     traffic shifting deployments for the hook functions.
 Also, the Role SAM generates for a Lambda Execution Role does not include all permissions needed for Per and Post hook functions, since it will not contain the necessary permissions to call the CodeDepoloy APIs or Invoke your new Lambda function for testing.
     Instead, use the Policies_ attribute to provide the CodeDeploy and Lambda permissions needed.
 The example also shows a Policy that provides access to the CodeDeploy resource that SAM automatically generates.
-    Finally, use the ``FunctionName`` property to control the exact name of the Lambda function Cloudformation creates.
-Otherwise, Cloudformation will create your Lambda function with the Stack name and a unique ID added as part of the name.
+    Finally, use the ``FunctionName`` property to control the exact name of the Lambda function CloudFormation creates.
+Otherwise, CloudFormation will create your Lambda function with the Stack name and a unique ID added as part of the name.

 .. _Policies: https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#resource-types